freerobby/sendgrid_toolkit/README.md

 [![Build Status](https://secure.travis-ci.org/freerobby/sendgrid_toolkit.png)](http://travis-ci.org/freerobby/sendgrid_toolkit)

-SendgridToolkit is a Ruby wrapper for the Sendgrid Web API
+SendgridToolkit is a Ruby wrapper for the SendGrid Web API

 Supported Modules
 -----------------

-SendgridToolkit provides a class for interacting with each of the following Sendgrid API modules:
+SendgridToolkit provides a class for interacting with each of the following SendGrid API modules:

   - Bounces
   - InvalidEmails